device999/Machine_Learning/HelloWorld/Numpy_I/README.md

 ### Linear Algebra:

 1. Write a NumPy program to compute the multiplication of two given matrixes.
-2. Write a NumPy program to compute the multiplication of two given matrixes.
-3. Write a NumPy program to compute the determinant of an array.
+2. Write a NumPy program to compute the determinant of an array.
-4. Write a NumPy program compute the inverse of a given matrix.
+3. Write a NumPy program compute the inverse of a given matrix.
-5. Write a NumPy program compute the sum of the diagonal element of a given array.
+4. Write a NumPy program compute the sum of the diagonal element of a given array.

 ### Random:

 1. Write a NumPy program to get the n largest values of an array.
 2. Write a NumPy program to find the most frequent value in an array.
-3. Write a NumPy program to find the most frequent value in an array.